ThomasWeiser/elmfire/README.md

 ### TodoMVC

-A more complete example is
+A more extensive example is
 [this implementation of TodoMVC](https://github.com/ThomasWeiser/todomvc-elmfire) as a collaborative real-time app.